GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

     Further notes on the creation of georeferenced rasters.
     **ps2raster** can create a georeferenced raster image with a world file OR uses GDAL to convert the GMT PostScript file to geotiff.
-    GDAL uses Proj.4 for it’s projection library.
+    GDAL uses Proj.4 for its projection library.
 To provide with the information it needs to do the georeferencing, GMT 4.5 embeds a comment near the start of the PostScript file defining the projection using Proj.4 syntax.
 Users with pre-GMT v4.5 PostScript